SilverDoor: Awards

 SilverDoor was named in The Sunday Times 100 Best Small Companies to Work For in 2012, 2013 and 2015.

 The serviced apartment provider won the Best Property Provider Solution at the Relocate Global Awards 2012/13.

 In 2015 SilverDoor won Corporate Housing Provider of the Year at the Expatriate Management and Mobility Awards and the Association of Serviced Apartment Providers Award for Innovation.

 SilverDoor was named Best Serviced Apartment Provider at the Business Travel Awards 2016.

 In 2018 SilverDoor won Corporate Housing Provider of the Year at the APAC Expatriate Management and Mobility Awards.
 In the same year SilverDoor also won Corporate Housing Provider of the Year at the EMEA Expatriate Management and Mobility Awards.

 SilverDoor was again named the Corporate Housing Provider of the Year at the 2019 EMEA Expatriate Management and Mobility Awards.

 In 2020 SilverDoor won the Best Agent award at the Serviced Apartment Awards.

 In 2021 SilverDoor received a CHPA Tower of Excellence Award for Most Creative Marketing.

-In May 2022 SilverDoor won the Outstanding Achievement Award at the Serviced Apartment Awards.
+In May 2022, SilverDoor won the Outstanding Achievement Award at the Serviced Apartment Awards.

+In November 2022, SilverDoor won Corporate Housing Provider at the EMEA Expatriate Management and Mobility Awards.